aczietlow/hugo-blog/content/notes/2025/week-4.md

 - finally bought Panasonic ub820
   - Interstellar looks amazing in HDR10+
   - can really start to appreciate some of my 4KUHD movies
-  - started an addicition, now I want a better TV
+  - started an addiction, now I want a better TV